-ESB Networks' Managing Director, in addition to managing the day-to-day operation of the ESB Networks business, is also a member of the ESB Executive Team.
+ESB Networks' Managing Director, in addition to managing the day-to-day operation of the ESB Networks business, is also a member of the ESB executive team.

-Whilst ESB and ESB Networks ensures that appropriate governance arrangements are in place that ensures that the Managing Director operates in an independent manner.
-However, to ensure that this is fully transparent, ESB Networks proposes to document clearly the role of the Managing Director at ESB Group level demonstrating that independence.
+Both ESB and ESB Networks ensure that appropriate governance arrangements are in place that ensures that the Managing Director operates in an independent manner.
+However, to ensure that this is fully transparent, ESB Networks proposed to document clearly the role of the Managing Director at ESB Group level demonstrating that independence.
+Milestones proposed for this particular objective are all completed, as shown in Table 7.
+Full details will be provided in 2022 Outturn report for this incentive, to be submitted to CRU in April 2023.

-Milestones Due

-1 Document role of Managing Director, Networks at ESB Group Level March 2022

-2 Publish on ESB Networks website May 2022
+Milestones Target Completion Date Status 1 Document role of Managing Director, Networks at ESB Group Level March 2022 Complete 2 Publish on ESB Networks website May 2022 Complete